The following disposals are available to the police and Crown Prosecution Service (CPS):

 Anti-social behaviour powers

-Anti-social behaviour powers, which came into force on October 20th, 2014, shape the way the police, local authorities, health partners and social housing providers respond to anti-social behaviour (ASB).
+Anti-social behaviour powers, which came into force in October 2014, shape the way the police, local authorities, health partners and social housing providers respond to anti-social behaviour (ASB).

 The reforms were designed to empower victims of ASB and give them a say on how perpetrators are punished.

 Of particular significance are powers for victims of ASB and hate crime to demand action if they are unsatisfied with how their case is handled, beginning with a case review, known as the Community Trigger.
 Find out more here.

 The powers also provide a list of punishments from which victims can choose, known as the Community Remedy.
 Find out more here.